getastrothemes/folex-lite-astro/src/content/sections/english/contact-section.md

       content: We have received your message!
 We'll get back to you as soon as possible.
     - note: deprecated # info | warning | success | deprecated | hint
       parentClass: "hidden text-sm message error"
-      content: Something went wrong! please use this mail - [folex-astro-theme@gmail.com](mailto:folex-astro-theme@gmail.com) to submit a ticket!
+      content: Something went wrong! please use this mail - [info@barracuda.do](mailto:info@barracuda.do) to submit a ticket!
 ---